Hierarchical Models for Independence Structures of Networks: Parameter estimation and simulation studies

-3) The following study indicates how well the model works.
+3) The following study further suggests that the model works.
 We again simulate networks of the same size, but with different dependency graphs of the same maximal clique size.
-Hence, the number of parameters are the same for different dependency graphs.
-Here we compare models for two dependency graphs, one of which contains only one clique other than isolated nodes, but the other has several disconnected cliques of the same size.
-In particular, we depict the values of the likelihood ratio $S$ for networks with $50$ nodes simulated from two dependency graphs that, along with isolated nodes, have respectively $1$ component of size $5$, and $10$ components of size 5 (part (a) of Figure \ref{fig:3}), and $1$ component of size $25$, and $2$ components of size 25 (part (b) of Figure \ref{fig:3}).

-In a separate observation, notice that we discard cases where the MLE does not exist (or at least cannot be computed by this method).
-It is seen that in Figure \ref{fig:3})(b), the number of simulated networks, for which the MLE seems to exist is visibly lower for the denser dependency graph.
-We observe the same trend in our simulation studies, where the simulated networks based on the models with denser dependency graphs demonstrate more non-existence of the MLE.
+Hence, the number of parameters is the same for different dependency graphs.
+Here we compare models for two dependency graphs, one of which contains only one clique and isolated vertices, and the other has several disconnected cliques of the same size.
+In particular, we depict the values of the likelihood ratio for networks with $50$ nodes simulated from two dependency graphs that, along with isolated vertices, have respectively $1$ maximal clique of size $5$, and $10$ maximal cliques of size 5 (part (a) of Fig.\ \ref{fig:3}), and $1$ component of size $25$, and $2$ components of size 25 (part (b) of Fig.\ \ref{fig:3}).
+In this experiment we discard cases where the maximum likelihood estimator does not exist (or at least cannot be computed by this method).
+It is seen in Fig.\ \ref{fig:3} (b) that the number of simulated networks, for which the maximum likelihood estimator seems to exist is visibly lower for the denser dependency graph.
+We observe the same trend in our simulation studies, where the simulated networks based on the models with denser dependency graphs are more affected by the issue of non-existence of the maximum likelihood estimator.
 This can be due to the fact that the value for certain statistics in some simulated networks is $0$, or due to degeneracy issues in other cases.

+As it is often the case with exponential random graph models, the issues of existence of the maximum likelihood estimator and degeneracy \citep{Schweinberger2011InstabilitySA,aleejs,hand03} affect also the models we propose.
+In fact, in our simulations we have encountered several cases in which the likelihood function does not appear to be strongly convex, as the estimated Fisher information matrix becomes nearly singular along optimizing sequences of parameters with norms diverging to infinity.
+This is a clear indication of a nonexistent maximum likelihood estimator and manifests itself in failed convergence of the Markov chain Monte Carlo maximum likelihood estimation procedure and slow mixing.
+While the investigation of these important issues is clearly outside the scope of this paper, nonetheless we recommend using small dependency graphs and a careful monitoring of the convergence of the optimizing procedure of choice.

+In addition, the model with more cliques seems to have a higher variance than the model with only one clique.